oneafter909/strawberryfilereorder/README.md

 # Jonio Strawberry File Administrator

-Strawberry File Reorder is an CL application which will reorder your files.</br>
+Strawberry File Administrator is an CL application which will reorder your files.</br>

 M
 On Debian/Linux based systems you can download the deb package from the release tab.